cqrs-es-archive-01/Survey/README.md

 Because of the above, the architecture and implementation presented in this repository is **one of the many ways** to solve some problems.
 Take from this repository as much as you want, use it as you like but remember to **always pick the best solution which is appropriate to the problem class you have**.

-### 1.5 Give a Star

-My primary focus in this project is on quality.
-Creating a good quality product involves a lot of analysis, research and work.
-It takes a lot of time.
-If you like this project, learned something or you are using it in your applications, please give it a star :star:.
-This is the best motivation for me to continue this work.
-Thanks!

-### 1.6 Share It

-There are very few really good examples of this type of application.
-If you think this repository makes a difference and is worth it, please share it with your friends and on social networks.
-I will be extremely grateful.

 ## 2. Domain